 This endeavour, initiated in October 2015 during a meeting organised by ISS, is also a fundamental to build a reliable affiliation system for professional mediators specialised in cross-border family conflicts.
 The long term aim is to create a global network of international family mediators.

-Read the Charter for International Family Mediation Processes and the How to Use (also available in WORD).
+Read the Charter for International Family Mediation Processes (in English, French, Spanish and Russian) and the How to Use (in English, French and Russian).

 Read more about the project